Updated 11/04/25

 These two shrubs can be hard to root, so you can propagate them from heel cuttings.

-Choose a side shoot that is growing from the main stem, roughly 10 to 15cm long.
-Instead of cutting, carefully tear it off, making sure it retains a small sliver of bark from the main stem, known as a ‘heel’.
+First, choose a side shoot that is growing from the main stem, roughly 10 to 15cm long.
+However, instead of cutting, carefully tear it off, making sure it retains a small sliver of bark from the main stem, known as a ‘heel’.

 heel-cuttings